dksalty/rock_paper_scissors/README.md

-Rock Paper Scissors project that is played in the console for The Odin Project course.
+Rock Paper Scissors project for The Odin Project course.